 9. Much of Paul’s writings pre-date the Gospels.

-So I don’t think Paul disagrees with what others documented directly and indirectly about Jesus, and even if they did you wouldn’t necessarily go with the Gospels.
+So I don’t think Paul disagrees with what others documented directly and indirectly about Jesus.

 Quoting Paul doesn’t make one a “Paulian” instead of a Christian, it just means you are quoting the word of God.
 Don’t let anyone dismiss your claims because you quote Paul.